Radio AAHS: Programming

 A sample hour of music early in 1995 included "I Just Can't Wait to Be King" (from The Lion King soundtrack) by Jason Weaver; "Don't Rock the Jukebox" by The Chipmunks and Alan Jackson; "Thank You" by Boyz II Men; "The Missing Parade" by Tom Chapin; "She Drives Me Crazy" by Kermit the Frog and Miss Piggy; and "Help!" by Little Texas.

 Network programming began with a morning show, The All-American Alarm Clock (which was introduced by the Craig Taubman song, "Good Morning" at the top of the hour from 6 to 11 ET), and continued with music throughout the day, as well as a feature of News for Kids, skits, jokes and stories.
 The network grew by creating original content at a regional level and then serving out the shows to the network at-large.
 One program, The Toy Talk Show, was produced by Pangea Corporation and hosted by the three directors of the company, John Besmehn, John Schulte and Cheryl Ann Wong, during which children would call in and ask questions about toys, animation and new video games.
 Programs like the Toy Talk Show were a model for the network for several years, where producers would create and deliver both content and sponsorships for their airtime.
-With increased production costs, lackluster ratings and the juggernaut of Disney Radio attracting larger audiences and more sponsorship dollars, the shift away from original children's programming required the network to find an alternative approach to content creation.
+With increased production costs, lackluster ratings and the juggernaut of Disney Radio attracting larger audiences and more sponsorship dollars, the shift away from original programming required the network to find an alternative approach to content creation.

 Advertising revenue for the network came from sponsors such as Disney, Mattel and General Mills.
 During 1995–96, the network's magazine included a CD or tape of Radio AAHS favorites as part of the subscription.
-As the internet grew in popularity and children were afforded more access to it, Radio AAHS signed a content carriage agreement with NetRadio, a once rising and popular site for internet radio programming.
-The intent was to increase ad blocks for both the traditional radio network and the internet affiliation.
+As the internet grew in popularity and children gained more access to it, Radio AAHS signed a content carriage agreement with NetRadio, a once rising and popular internet radio site.
+The intent was to increase ad blocks for both the traditional radio network and web streaming.
 As part of its expansion and vision, NetRadio was eager to attract a children's audience, due to the amount of advertising dollars that are spent on that demographic.

+During its final years of operation, whenever Radio AAHS conducts a test of the Emergency Alert System, the test script was read by Grover (of Sesame Street fame).

 Affiliates

-In addition to flagship station WWTC in Minneapolis, Radio AAHS was broadcast on AM stations nationwide and on an FM station in Spokane.
-After five years, Radio AAHS had 27 affiliates.
+In addition to flagship station WWTC in Minneapolis, Radio AAHS was broadcast on AM stations nationwide and on an FM station in Spokane, Washington.
+In its fifth year, Radio AAHS had 27 affiliates.
 30 percent of the United States was served by the format by early 1995, and the hope was to cover nearly half the country by the end of the year.
 Many of the stations had call letters that reflected the programming for children: